affonsociekalski/P04_Wrangle_and_Analyze_Data/README.md

 This is the fourth project from the Data Analyst Nanodegree at Udacity.

 ## Project Overview
-The goal of this project is to analyze the tweets from **WeRateDogs**, a Twitter account that rates dogs in pictures.
+The goal of this [project](wrangle_act.ipynb) is to analyze the tweets from **WeRateDogs**, a Twitter account that rates dogs in pictures.
 Its grades often go above 10/10, making the grading system unique.
+Besides, we had to create a [report](act_report.pdf) to present the analysis results.

 ### Steps of this project:
 1. Gathering data